Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 In fact, there was no Renaissance in Sicily.
 The island was then under Spanish rule.
 And those guys were more interested in the Inquisition than new artistic or philosophical trends.

 There were also some troubles with the nuns living in the house opposite the fountain.
-They considered the statues of the fountain to be downright obscene.
-And so when some "indecent" parts of the statues were chopped off, people turned their suspecting heads to the nuns.
+They considered the fountain statues downright obscene.
+When some "indecent" parts of the statues were chopped off, people turned their suspecting heads to the nuns.

 Later, a fence was erected around the statues to prevent unwanted 'repair work' in the future.

-All in all, definitely a place worth seeing.
+All in all, it's definitely a place worth seeing.

-No visit to Palermo is perfect without a visit to the city's cathedral.
-It is a combination of Arabic, Byzantine, and Norman styles.
-The wealth of detail is enormous.
+No visit to Palermo is complete without a visit to the city's cathedral.
+It is a combination of Arabic, Byzantine, and Norman styles, and the wealth of detail is enormous.

 Palermo Cathedral also houses the remains of the city's patron saint, Santa Rosalia.
-Rosalia was a Norman noblewoman who refused marriage.
-Instead, she dedicated her life to Christ.
+Rosalia was a Norman noblewoman who refused marriage and dedicated her life to Christ.

 Rosalia lived in seclusion on Monte Pellegrino, where she died in 1166.
-She became the patron saint of the town in 1624.
-That was when the plague struck the city.
+In 1624, when the plague struck the city, she became the town's patron saint.

 The story goes that Rosalia appeared in a dream to a local hunter.
 That way, she showed him the location of her remains.
 They were in a cave where she had died.

-The hunter went to the cave and found the remains there.
-After that, people carried the bones from the mountains to the city and laid them to rest in Palermo Cathedral.
+The hunter went to the cave and found the remains.
+Then, people carried the bones from the mountains to the city and laid them to rest in Palermo Cathedral.

 Shortly afterward, the plague left the city.
 So Rosalia became its patron saint.

 You can visit the site where the bones were found.
-It takes a little hiking up the hill - after a bus ride - so reserve enough time for it.
+After a bus ride, you have to hike up the hill, so reserve enough time for it.

 Construction of Palermo Cathedral began in 1168 by a local cardinal.
 The idea was to bring the power of the Roman Catholic Church to this multicultural island.
 The cardinal also hoped to strengthen his power in relation to the Norman king of Sicily, William II.

-Although Palermo Cathedral is a fine sight William II had the last word on the matter.
+Although Palermo Cathedral is a fine sight, William II had the last word.
 He built his own - even more magnificent - cathedral in Monreale.

-So what to do in Palermo after you've seen the cathedral?
-Just continue the pedestrian street in from of it.
+So what do you do in Palermo after you've seen the cathedral?
+Just continue the pedestrian street in front of it.
 That way, you soon get to one of Palermo's finest attractions: the Palatine Chapel.

 A visit to this chapel near the Norman palace is one of the top things to do in Palermo.
 John Norwich called it "the most complete expression of the Sicilian-Norman political miracle."